 Myth #4: Oktoberfest Origin.
 Hammer-Schlagen® dates back to at least 18 October 1810 when the Oktoberfest was first held.

 Our research indicates that the first time the claim of Hammer-Schlagen® being a German game was in 2005 by Wikipedia, and the first time the claim of an Oktoberfest origin was made was by Wikipedia in 2012.
-(Please take careful notice that Wikipedia has been unable to verify either of these claims, both were removed by MelanieN of Wikipedia, and the article has since deleted.)
+(Please take very careful notice that Wikipedia has been unable to verify either of these claims, both were removed by MelanieN of Wikipedia, and the article propgating the false information has since deleted.)

 Myth #5: Played In Germany.
 People do this exact same thing in Bavaria.
 They even use the same kind of wood.
 And, the name this service is actually called Nagelspiel.

 Our research indicates that the foreign concept of children pounding a single nail into the dirt with an axe, though similar, is not the same and does not use any elements of our brand.
 Also, recent engagements of our service under our brand overseas does not predate our usage.
 It is very important to note that our trade dress uses materials that are not available in Germany.
 One example is plains cottonwood (populus sargentii), Minnesota's most massive tree standing over 100 feet and attaining ages of over a century.
 (A plains cottonwood tree is a willow native to the Upper Midwest of the United States and not known to exist anywhere in Germany, let alone Europe.)